Ex-NBA Player Damon Jones Expected to Plead Guilty in Insider Betting Scheme

 Guilty plea

-Former Cleveland Cavalier Damon Jones is set to plead guilty in a federal court after being charged with giving inside information about National Basketball Association player injuries.
+Former Cleveland Cavalier Damon Jones is expected to plead guilty in a federal court after being charged with giving inside information about National Basketball Association player injuries.
+He requested a change-of-plea hearing that has been scheduled for April 28.
 The actual indictment was broader in scope.

 31 defendants, including members and associates of organized crime families and the Trailblazers suspended head coach Chauncey Billups were charged in the matter pertaining to the alleged rigged poker games back in October of this past year.
 The 7-count indictment was handed down by the Justice Department.